-Thanks to the support of President Papazian, we’ve put in place an initiative to blanket the majority of campus’ outdoor spaces with WiFi 6 connectivity by Fall 2021.
+We’ve blanketed the majority of campus’ outdoor spaces with WiFi 6 connectivity.
 This is something we’ve received lots of feedback about from our faculty and students when talking about a return to campus.
-With these upgrades, new areas are opened up for students to study and work while staying safely distanced from others and for more instructors to have the option to teach outside.
+With these upgrades, new areas have been opened up for students to study and work while staying safely distanced from others and for more instructors to have the option to teach outside.
+SJSU is the first university in higher education to deploy Cisco’s WiFi 6 access points.